SuperJMN/DotNet-Ssh-Deployer/README.md

     - Your RPi's hostname is 'raspberrypi',
     - the username is 'pi'
     - and the password is 'raspberry'
+    - the destination directory (for you application in your Pi) will be `/home/pi/DotNetApps/`
 - If you aren't using the defaults, you can specify each argument using the appropriate arguments with the command:
   * `dotnet ssh deploy --host=MyRaspberry --username=testuser --password=1234`